Indonesian meatballs in sweet soy sauce

 4. Meanwhile, make the sauce by very finely mincing 2 small shallots, 2 cloves of garlic, and 1 red chili, with or without the seeds.
 You can also use a food processor.
 Sauté briefly in a pan with a little sunflower oil.

-5. Add 4 tablespoons kecap manis, 3 tablespoons ketchup, 1 teaspoon ground ginger, and 1 tablespoon palm sugar or packed light brown sugar.
+5. Add 4 tablespoons kecap manis or sweet soy sauce, 3 tablespoons ketchup, 1 teaspoon ground ginger, and 1 tablespoon palm sugar or packed light brown sugar.
 Stir well to combine.

 6. Add 3/4 cup water and 1/2 crumbled beef bouillon cube.
 Bring just to a boil.
 Dissolve 2 tablespoons cornstarch in a little water and stir it into the sauce in stages until it begins to thicken.